 If you are keen to learn more about the personality of a Maine Coon cat, feel free to read my other fascinating articles on the Maine Coon characteristics.
 You might also be interested in the following article I wrote: ‘Purebred Maine Coon Personality Traits‘.

-Owning a Maine Coon is definitely an honour, rather than a chore.
-They make ideal pets, since they are not too dependent upon their owners.
+Owning a Maine Coon is definitely an honor, rather than a chore.
+They make ideal pets since they are not too dependent upon their owners.
 However, they will want to be around you most of the time.